Sauravkunwar321/World_ATLAS/react_atlass/README.md

+This is a react project about world atlas showing different countries and informative facts about those countries.
+We have react router for routing between various pages.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.